-Our English Goldendoodles range between Small, Medium and Standards.
+Our English Goldendoodles range between Small, Medium and Standard.
 Note: the size of the doodle will be influenced by the parent lineage.
 You can expect that your puppy's size will be an average of the parents size.
-Also note the size of the doodle is determined by height not by weight.
+Also note that the size of the doodle is determined by height and not by weight.

 What's The Best Size English Goldendoodle For City or Apartment Living?

 Small English Goldendoodle: